1962 NBA playoffs: (2) Philadelphia Warriors vs. (3) Syracuse Nationals

 This was the ninth playoff meeting between these two teams, with the 76ers/Nationals winning five of the first eight meetings.

 Western Division Semifinals

 (2) Cincinnati Royals vs. (3) Detroit Pistons

 This was the seventh playoff meeting between these two teams, with both teams splitting the first six meetings.
+(It would also be Detroit's last playoff series victory for fourteen years.)